marcoalopez/GrainSizeTools/DOCS/FAQ.md

 Lopez-Sanchez, Marco A. (2018).
 GrainSizeTools: a Python script for grain size analysis and paleopiezometry based on grain size. _Journal of Open Source Software_, 3(30), 863, https://doi.org/10.21105/joss.00863

-### Does the script work with Python 2.7.x and 3.x versions?
-Which version do I choose?
+### Does the script work with Python 2.7.x ?

-Python 2.7.x versions has been discontinued in 2020 and thus I have decided that the script will only work with Python 3.6 or higher from version 2.0 onwards.
-Previous versions of the script has been written to run on both, so if you want to stick with Python 2.7.x you should download the v1.4.5, which is the last one compatible.
-However, note that old versions of the script have fewer features and bugs, if find it, will not be fixed.
+No. Python 2.7.x versions have been discontinued in 2020 and it is time to move on.
+GrainSizeTools script v1.4.5 or earlier are, however, compatible, but these older versions have fewer features and bugs will not be fixed if found.

 ### I get the results but not the plots when using the Spyder IDE: ValueError: _Image size of ... is too large_